Search Close Search

 Improving care access for at-risk diabetes patients

-ID PLUS Care is a multidisciplinary, collaborative approach to improve care access, quality, and management for at-risk patients with diabetes.
-The program monitored Electronic Health Record data to identify UMass Medicare Accountable Care Organization patients who were at risk for negative outcomes and proactively contacted those patients to nudge them toward recommended services.
+ID PLUS Care was a multidisciplinary, collaborative approach to improve care access, quality, and management for at-risk patients with diabetes.
+The program monitored Electronic Health Record data to identify UMass Medicare Accountable Care Organization patients at risk for negative outcomes and proactively contacted them to nudge them toward recommended services.